On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Introduction and Main results

 \subsection{The multi-type Galton-Watson tree}

-It is well-known that the structure of the connected component in the random graph can be studied by a branching process describing the exploring algorithm of the graph.
-In our model, it is a multi-type Poisson Galton-Watson branching process with type space $\cal{S}$, where the next generation of a particle of type $s\in\cal{S}$ consists of a set of particles with types in $\cal{S}$.
-The number of type $r$ particles follows independently a Poisson distribution with intensity $\kappa(s,r)\mu_r$.
-Bollob\'as et al.~\cite{bollobas2007phase} have shown various properties of this process.
-For example, for such a branching process starting from a type $r$ particle, the probability that the branching process has a total population of exactly $k_r$ type $r$ particles, $\forall r\in\cal{S}$, is given by
+The component structure in the random graph is often studied via a branching process that mimics the graph exploration algorithm.
+In our case, this is a multi-type Poisson Galton-Watson branching process on the type space $\cal{S}$.A particle of type $s$ yields subsequent generations where the number of type-$r$ particles independently follows a Poisson distribution with intensity $\kappa(s,r)\mu_r$.
+Bollob\'as et al.~\cite{bollobas2007phase} characterized various properties of this process.
+For example, for a multi-type branching process starting from a type-$r$ particle, the probability that the total population $Y=(Y_s,s\in\cal{S})$ has exactly $k_s$ type-$s$ particles, $\forall s\in\cal{S}$, is given by